mlresearch/v130/_posts/2021-03-18-krishnaswamy21a.md

 ---
 title: " Fair for All: Best-effort Fairness Guarantees for Classification "
-abstract: " Standard approaches to group-based notions of fairness, such as \\emph{parity}
-  and \\emph{equalized odds}, try to equalize absolute measures of performance across known groups (based on race, gender, etc.).
+abstract: " Standard approaches to group-based notions of fairness, such as parity and equalized odds, try to equalize absolute measures of performance across known groups (based on race, gender, etc.).
 Consequently, a group that is inherently harder to classify may hold back the performance on other groups; and no guarantees can be provided for unforeseen groups.
 Instead, we propose a fairness notion whose guarantee, on each group $g$ in a class $\\mathcal{G}$, is relative to the performance of the best classifier on $g$.
 We apply this notion to broad classes of groups, in particular, where (a) $\\mathcal{G}$ consists of all possible groups (subsets) in the data, and (b) $\\mathcal{G}$ is more streamlined.
-For the first setting, which is akin to groups being completely unknown, we devise the {\\sc PF} (Proportional Fairness) classifier, which guarantees, on any possible group $g$, an accuracy that is proportional to that of the optimal classifier for $g$, scaled by the relative size of $g$ in the data set.
+For the first setting, which is akin to groups being completely unknown, we devise the PF (Proportional Fairness) classifier, which guarantees, on any possible group $g$, an accuracy that is proportional to that of the optimal classifier for $g$, scaled by the relative size of $g$ in the data set.
 Due to including all possible groups, some of which could be too complex to be relevant, the worst-case theoretical guarantees here have to be proportionally weaker for smaller subsets.
-For the second setting, we devise the {\\sc BeFair} (Best-effort Fair) framework which seeks an accuracy, on every $g \\in \\mathcal{G}$, which approximates that of the optimal classifier on
-  $g$, independent of the size of $g$.
+For the second setting, we devise the BeFair (Best-effort Fair) framework which seeks an accuracy, on every $g \\in \\mathcal{G}$, which approximates that of the optimal classifier on $g$, independent of the size of $g$.
 Aiming for such a guarantee results in a non-convex problem, and we design novel techniques to get around this difficulty when $\\mathcal{G}$ is the set of linear hypotheses.
   We test our algorithms on real-world data sets, and present interesting comparative insights on their performance. "
 layout: inproceedings
 series: Proceedings of Machine Learning Research
 publisher: PMLR